-While the development team toiled away on version 2.0 of the SDK, we posted a few betas to get some early feedback on the upcoming changes and give our users the opportunity to start preparing for implementation.
+So while the development team toiled away on version 2.0 of the SDK, we posted a few betas.
+We wanted to get some early feedback on the upcoming changes and give our users the opportunity to start preparing for implementation.
 A migration guide is available that details the changes and provides some code snippets.

 Also, there are references to source material scattered throughout this blog, and at the end of the post we’ve provided a list of those and other helpful resources.